 Program Description/Statement of Need

-The educational design of this activity addresses the needs of dermatologists, allergists/clinical immunologists, and other clinicians who treat patients with severe atopic dermatitis.
+The educational design of this activity addresses the needs of clinical immunologists, allergists, and other specialists involved in the management of patients with severe asthma.

 Upon completion of this activity, participants will be better able to do the following: